4 new iPhone 12 models range from $700 to $1100, all with far faster 5G wireless

 — Harry McCracken (@harrymccracken) October 13, 2020

 But MagSafe is sold separately, and the iPhone 12 boxes will not contain the formerly-obligatory white USB-A adapter.
-The company reasons that everybody already one of those (or seven) laying around, shipping more would just harm the environment.
+Apple reasons that everybody already has one of those (or seven) laying around, so shipping more would just harm the environment.
 The iPhone 12 box will include a Lightening to USB-C cable, requiring the new USB-C wall adapter, which owners of older iPhones may not have.
-Apple also omits the white EarPods headphones from the iPhone 12 box this time.
+Apple will also omit the white EarPods headphones from the iPhone 12 box.

 5G speed

-All the phones have new 5G radios inside.
-They use a Qualcomm modem, after using a modem built in partnership with Intel for a few years.
+This year’s iPhones contain new Qualcomm 5G modems, after using a modem built in partnership with Intel for the past few years.

 While the current line of iPhone 11 phones can support top wireless speeds of 1.6 Gigabits per second, Apple says the new phones can get you up to 4 Gbps—that is, if your service provider can deliver that kind of speed.
 Apple says typical 5G speeds in the U.S. will average only about 1 Gbps.
 That’s still more than enough speed.
 Apple highlighted one game developer who said game play on 5G could get up to 25 times faster.